verussajr/PacketTracer-AppImage/README.md

 *🎶I'm already Tracer🎶*

-A configuration tool for building appimages with [pkg2appimage](https://github.com/AppImage/pkg2appimage) for Packet Tracer.
+An automated tool for building appimages with [pkg2appimage](https://github.com/AppImage/pkg2appimage) for Packet Tracer.

 This repo is a fork from [Diolinux/PacketTracer-AppImage](https://github.com/Diolinux/PacketTracer-AppImage).